statecharts/statecharts.github.io/how-to-use-statecharts.md

 This is the biggest hurdle if you're new to statecharts, mainly because it is often such a foreign concept.
 You need to decide on the notation, if you want the benefit of a graphical representation, and ultimately which tools you'll choose.

 Tools aside, the process of designing a component's statechart is to start by discovering the _modes_ of the component in question.
 Those are good candidates for top level states of your statechart.
-You can start to think about what events that take you between those states.
+Next, you can start to think about what events that take you between those states.
 Remember, at the "top level" things don't need to be 100% precise; this is what the substates are for.
-Finally you can add what _happens_ in each state: the entry and exit handlers.
-These are basically just hooks in your component to start and stop things.

-You should already have some crude state machine which does at least _some_ of the things you want the component to do.
-The next step is to refine the states.

-This is done by concentrating on each top level state and trying to discover if the component behaves in different ways when _in_ that state; if so then introduce substates, and repeat the process outlined above for that.
+Once you have some high level states and what events cause the behaviour to change, you can add this to the statechart, and your code will be better off for it.
+Later, we will show how you can move more things into the states.

 ## Example